churn-buster/in-app-dunning/README.md

 Installing in-app dunning requires:
 - Basic Javascript
 - A URL for your credit card update page
-- Access to subscriber past-due/payment status (via payment processor)
+- Access to subscriber failed payment status (via payment processor)

 ## Installation

-You'll need access to the customers 'failed payment status' and to wrap InAppDunning.show in an if statement.
-To get started you can simply copy/paste the code below, **REPLACE 'CUSTOMER_FAILED_PAYMENT_STATUS' WITH YOUR REAL VARIABLE** and customize the variables to what you want (or remove the ones you don't want to customize or use).
+Copy/paste the code below, **replace 'CUSTOMER_FAILED_PAYMENT_STATUS' with your real variable** and customize the pop-up as desired (see: Customization Options).

 ```
 <script type="text/javascript" src="in-app-dunning.js"></script>